-However, if after these attempts you have not passed, you will either be issued with a Statement of Attainment for the parts of the course that you have passed or gain the full qualification, you will be required to re-sit the part of the course that the assessment relates to and pay a re-sit fee.
-Re-sit fees will be calculated as total cost divided by total number of hours for the course and multiplied by total unit hours.
+However, if after these attempts you have not passed, you will either be issued with a Statement of Attainment for the parts of the course that you have passed only.
+For the units you were deemed NYC (not yet competent), you will be required to re-sit the part of the course that the assessment relates to and pay a re-sitting fee.
+Re-sitting fees will be calculated as total cost divided by total number of hours for the course and multiplied by total Unit hours.

 Depending on the course you have enrolled in, your fees will be charged in instalments.
-You must pay your fees within 14 days of receiving your invoice, unless you have contacted AHSI to make other arrangements.
+You must pay your fees within 7 days of the due date mentioned in your Offer letter.
 It is important that you pay your fees on time to maintain your enrolment.
-If you are having difficulty with keeping up with payments, you must contact us at info@ahsi.edu.au
+If you are unable to make the payments, you must contact us at info@ahsi.edu.au immediately and book an appointment with the Student Support officer or Marketing and Admissions Director.